 What Is Being a Nurse All About?

-However, nurses do need to make use of critical thinking skills to provide care of the utmost quality since lives are at stake every day they return from their work.
+However, nurses do need to make use of critical thinking skills to provide care of the utmost quality since lives are at stake every day at work.

 How Do Nurses Use Critical Thinking?

 Nurses are expected to be able to use critical thinking skills in many different circumstances.
 For instance, they may need to analyze the actions of patients who seem overwhelmed or confused when they initially arrive at the hospital.
-Familiarising yourself with the signs that indicate when someone might be overwhelmed can help you ensure that you provide them with appropriate care when they do not know what is happening around them.
+Familiarizing yourself with the signs that indicate when someone might be overwhelmed can help you ensure that you provide them with appropriate care when they can not process what is happening around them.

 It is also essential for nurses to make use of critical thinking in their own right.
 They may need to seek guidance when they feel uncertain about the course of action they should take.
 Any time you feel unsure or overwhelmed, it is best to utilize resources available to you to find answers that will allow you to move forward with your work more effectively.

 Best Ways Nurses Can Improve Critical Thinking Skills